galaxyproject/training-material/topics/dev/tutorials/community-tool-table/tutorial.md

 ## Review all tools in your table

-Once you have the filters implemented, you can review the full list of tools to check the tools to keep and the ones to exclude to have an interactive table reflecting the Galaxy tool landscape for your community
+Once the required filters have been implemented, you can review the full list of tools to ensure that you have created an interactive table reflecting the Galaxy tool landscape for your community.

 > <hands-on-title>Review all tools in your table</hands-on-title>
 >
 > 1. Download the `tools.tsv` file in `results/<your community>`
-> 2. Open `tools.tsv` with a Spreedsheet Software
+> 2. Open `tools.tsv` with a Spreadsheet Software
 > 3. Review each line corresponding to a tool
 >    1. Change the value in the `Reviewed` column from `False` to `True`
->    2. Add in the `Reviewed` column `True` if the tool should be kept or `False` if not
+>    2. Add `True` to the `To keep` column if the tool should be kept, and `False` if not
 > 4. Extract the list of tools to keep
 >    1. Create a sheet for the list of tools to keep to
 >       1. Filter on the `To keep` column to keep value `True`
 >       2. Keep only the `Galaxy wrapper id` column
->    2. Add this list of `Galaxy wrapper id` to the `tools_to_keep` files
+>    2. Add this list of `Galaxy wrapper id` to the `tools_to_keep` file
 > 5. Extract the list of tools to exclude
 >    1. Create a sheet for the list of tools to keep to
 >       1. Filter on the `To keep` column to keep value `False`
 >       2. Keep only the `Galaxy wrapper id` column
->    2. Add this list of `Galaxy wrapper id` to the `tools_to_exclude` files
+>    2. Add this list of `Galaxy wrapper id` to the `tools_to_exclude` file
 > 6. Submit the changes
 > 7. Wait for the Pull Request to be merged
 >